Medically reviewed by Drugs.com. Last updated on Apr 21, 2022.

 The following is the chemical structure:

-Clobetasol propionate is a white to cream-colored crystalline powder, practically insoluble in water.
+Clobetasol propionate is a white to almost white crystalline powder, practically insoluble in water.

 Each gram of Olux-E Foam contains 0.5 mg clobetasol propionate, USP.
 The foam also contains anhydrous citric acid, cetyl alcohol, cyclomethicone, isopropyl myristate, light mineral oil, polyoxyl 20 cetostearyl ether, potassium citrate monohydrate, propylene glycol, purified water, sorbitan monolaurate, white petrolatum, and phenoxyethanol as a preservative.